 The continuous tilt towards the use of mobile devices for searching and researching information has not only changed how web marketers optimize to rank better on search engine results.

-It has also forced a lot of use the begin to have a rethink of how we can best engage mobile users.
+It has also forced a lot of users the begin to rethink of how we can best engage mobile users.
 For the very long moment that desktop use dominated the internet, the content presentation didn’t change much.

 However, since the sudden move towards mobile devices, so many things are fast changing about content marketing and how it should be done.
 If you don’t make your content “mobile-friendly,” then you should expect it to be less likely to get to your audience.
 The change doesn’t seem to be slowing down, showing the need for extra work.